 Peter Pan (G)

-DF Wiki; Disney Movies; DMA; Disney Wiki; IMDb; Neverpedia; Rotten Tomatoes; TCM; TV Tropes; Wikipedia
+AFI Catalog; Disney Fairies Wiki; Disney Movies; Disney Wiki; IMDb; Neverpedia; Rotten Tomatoes; TCM; TV Tropes; Wikipedia

 Well.
 I've never read the original story by James Barrie.
 I suppose I should eventually.
 But I've seen a few things that were based on it, of which this is the one I mostly think of when I think "Peter Pan."
 Dunno that it's the most faithful adaptation, but it's a fun story, with some good animation and good songs (especially "You Can Fly!")